marc-barker/participant-registry/README.md

 You can build and run the project using `./gradlew bootRun` if you have Java 17 locally.

-Otherwise, you can build and run a docker image by executing the following two commands (from the root of the project):
+Otherwise, you can build and run a docker image by executing the following command (from the root of the project, replace $PWD on Windows with %CD%):

-`docker build -t participant-registry .`

-`docker run -d -p "8080:8080" participant-registry`
+`docker run --rm -p "8080:8080" -v "$PWD":/home/gradle/project -w /home/gradle/project gradle:jdk17-alpine gradle bootRun`

 All endpoints will be exposed on `http://localhost:8080`!